 When did my videos start to be normalized?

-If you regularly upload videos you will then have a rough idea of when your videos became normalized.
+If you regularly upload videos, you will then have an idea of when your videos became normalized.

 Checking video loudness before upload to YouTube

 Use the LoudnessRadar in Premiere Pro and Audition